awsdocs/amazon-rekognition-developer-guide/doc_source/images-orientation.md

 ## Example: Getting image orientation and bounding box coordinates for an image<a name="images-correcting-image-orientation-java"></a>

-The following examples show how to use the AWS SDK to get the estimated orientation of an image and to translate bounding box coordinates for celebrities detected by the `RecognizeCelebrities` operation\.
+The following examples show how to use the AWS SDK to get the Exif image orientation data and the bounding box coordinates for celebrities detected by the `RecognizeCelebrities` operation\.

+**Note**
+Support for estimating image orientation using the the `OrientationCorrection` field has ceased as of August 2021\.
+Any returned values for this field included in an API response will always be NULL\.

 ------
 #### [ Java ]

-The example loads an image from the local file system, calls the `RecognizeCelebrities` operation, determines the height and width of the image, and calculates the bounding box coordinates of the face for the rotated image\.
+This example loads an image from the local file system, calls the `RecognizeCelebrities` operation, determines the height and width of the image, and calculates the bounding box coordinates of the face for the rotated image\.
 The example does not show how to process orientation information that is stored in Exif metadata\.

 In the function `main`, replace the value of `photo` with the name and path of an image that is stored locally in either \.png or \.jpg format\.